 The best password managers you can buy today

-LastPass is our choice for best password manager because of its ease of use, its support for all major platforms, its wide range of features and its excellent free tier.
+LastPass is our choice for best password manager because of its ease of use, its support for all major platforms and its wide range of features — even though its once-excellent free tier has been greatly diminished.

-The free version of LastPass syncs across an unlimited number of devices (for now) and has nearly as many features as the paid version, such as a password generator, unlimited passwords and secure storage.
-It may be all the password manager you need.
+The free version of LastPass no longer syncs across an unlimited number of the user's devices, but instead only among computers or only among mobile devices.
+Otherwise, it still has nearly as many features as the paid version, such as a password generator, unlimited passwords and secure storage.

-The paid version adds support for physical two-factor-authentication keys, provides 1GB of online file storage and dark-web monitoring of your accounts and gives you access to premium tech support.
+The paid version adds truly unlimited syncing among devices, support for physical two-factor-authentication keys, 1GB of online file storage and dark-web monitoring of your accounts and access to premium tech support.

 You don't need to install an application on your computer to use LastPass.
 Instead, the software can live entirely in browser extensions and in the full-featured web interface.